PoissonJ/notes/os/projects/project2/README.md

 ### Garbage collection

-Because my implementation of semaphores was a seperate server, I had some issues linking processes to the created semaphores.
+Because my implementation of semaphores was a separate server, I had some issues linking processes to the created semaphores.
 I exhausted every solution I could think of to fix the last test case (cleanup) where a process creates semaphores until there is no space, and then the semaphore is deleted when the